The MGA With An Attitude

 traditional long style tonneau cover The one traditionally called "long tonneau cover" attaches to lift-the-dot machine screw studs attached to the sheet metal tonneau panel on the body just behind the rear cockpit rail.
 The factory used six studs here, and also attached the cover to the quarter turn fasteners mounted on the cockpit trim rails immediately aft of the door opening.
 This one is by far the most common style, and MIGHT have a standard fastener pattern, as they were installed this way on the production line (but not necessarily on all cars).
 Sometimes these covers can be switch from car to car (but not all cars) with the body mounted studs in the same location.
 Any car not fitted with a tonneau cover at the factory may have the studs in different locations.

-The one traditionally called "short toneau cover" is only slightly shorter.
-It attaches with wood screw LTD studs attached to the rear cockpit rail itself.
-I believe these were most often dealer or owner installed, having the advantage of not having to drill holes in the painted tonneau body panel.
+The one traditionally called "short tonneau cover" is only slightly shorter.
+It attaches with wood screw LTD studs attached to the rear cockpit rail.
+These aftermarket covers were either dealer or owner installed, having the advantage of not having to drill holes in the painted tonneau body panel.
 They are more rare, but they are seen occasionally.
 Some people might like to order one like this new as a replacement for a pre-existing one, assuming the LTD studs are already present in the rear cockpit rail.
+The short tonneau covers were also available in wide or narrow, depending on whether or not your car had the door top studs.

-extra long style tonneau cover The third one is much longer and attaches to the rag top mounting hooks farther back on the body tonneau using the same type steel bar as is used in the back edge of the rag top, and also attaching to the same LTD studs used for the rag top.
+extra long style tonneau cover The third length is much longer and attaches to the rag top mounting hooks farther back on the body tonneau.
+This has a pair of short flat steel straps in the rear hem attaching to the same tear-drop hooks used for the convertible top, and also attaching to the same LTD studs used for the rag top.
 These were for a while fairly popular as aftermarket covers, primarily due to the convenience of installation, not having to install any studs at the back of the cockpit.
 That could also be an advantage if the opportunity were to arise to have the homecoming queen sitting in that location.
+The extra long covers were also available in wide or narrow style.

 The picture above (compliments of Walter Tange) shows an aftermarket extra long tonneau cover for an early production 1500 with the LTD studs on the doors.
 It also has the early style sewn in raised pocket for the steering wheel.

-All three of these styles would attach to LTD studs on the scuttle (front body tonneau body panel) just ahead of the front cockpit rail.
-Those studs are most comonly flanged and attached with two sheet metal screws each.
-None of these covers were ever intended to attach directly to the front cockpit rail, as that rail was optionally either solid wood or soft rubber (with a thin plywood backing piece), which would not hold a lift-the-dot stud.
-The factory used six studs across the scuttle between the windscreen grab handles.
+All six of these cover styles would attach to LTD studs on the scuttle (front body tonneau body panel) just ahead of the front cockpit rail.
+Those studs are most commonly flanged and attached with two sheet metal screws each.
+None of these covers were ever intended to attach directly to the front cockpit rail, as that rail was optionally either solid wood (very early) or soft rubber (with a thin plywood backing piece), which would not hold a lift-the-dot stud.
+For early production (1500 cars) there were six studs across the scuttle between the windscreen grab handles.
 Two of those studs were (originally) fairly close together near the rear view mirror, so the "unzip down the middle" cover would be held at the inside front corners.
+For 1600 type cars two of the LTD studs (center of each half) were deleted, leaving only the two in the center and one near each grab handle.

+In summary, tonneau covers could be short, long, or extra long, any of them being wide or narrow (six styles), and all of then being period correct accessories for concours show (although only two are factory issue).
 For any tonneau cover not fitted at the factory, all bets are off for the position of the fasteners.
-This is why most new tonneau covers are supplied with the fasteners not installed, but in a separate package, to be installed in the cloth at the time the cover is installed on the car.
+This is why most new tonneau covers are supplied with the fasteners not installed, but in a separate package, to be installed in the fabric at the time the cover is installed on the car.

 Good luck selling your tonneau cover on eBay.
 Don't make any claim about it actually fitting the buyer's car.
 Also be aware of the possible confusion between the traditional "long tonneau cover" and the MUCH longer one which attaches to the rag top hooks.